OpenKore/openkore/openkore/trunk/README.txt

 - Mushroom (Portuguese)

 Fixes:
+- Crash after font change in Wx (Technology)
+- Hotkey packets in XKore 2 (Zloba)
+- tankMode for homunculi and mercenaries (Technology)
+- Indexes were truncated in long cash store list (EternalHarvest)
+- Configured charBlockSize was not used in ST8 (EternalHarvest)
+- Invalid arguments assertion when attacking - ignore actors outside of map (Technology)
 - Monster name and points in Taekwon Mission (Technology, woozc)
 - Private message packet structure for ST22 (UltimaWeapon)
 - "Deal cancelled" spam (EternalHarvest)